balarajuyogesh/into/doc/into_architecture.md

 @image html architecture_lbp_som.png

 A [plug-in](PiiPlugin) is a bundle of operations dynamically loadable into PiiEngine.
 When loaded, a plug-in registers its operations to the resource database so that each operation can be dynamically created at run time.
-Plug-ins can also provide extensions to the Development Environment and register custom data types and classes.
+Plug-ins can also register custom data types and classes.

 Design Principles {#design_principles}
 -----------------